How do I know what AMFs to pay?

 If I hold multiple certifications, how does this change affect me?

 Starting July 1, 2019 and after addressing any outstanding fees by June 30, 2019, members with multiple certifications will save as they will only pay a single AMF of U.S. $125 regardless of how many (ISC)² certifications they earn.
-After July 1, 2019, your single AMF of U.S. $125 will be due on your earliest certification anniversary.
-If you have prepaid any of your membership cycle years for any of your certifications, (ISC)² Member Services will contact you to arrange for a refund by April 15, 2019.
+After July 1, 2019, your single AMF of U.S. $125 will be due on your earliest certification anniversary; i.e. start date of first (ISC)2certification held.

 I have multiple certifications and have pre-paid in advance.
 How will this be handled in the new AMF structure?